shapeoko/Shapeoko_2/Instructions/07_workarea.md

 Turn the eccentric nuts on the V-wheels on the Complete Gantry (PS20025) so that they are as far from the static V-wheels as is possible.
 Drive the Complete Gantry onto the two Y-Axis Rail Assemblies (PS20026), then attach the open end plates.

 Place the 10mm M5 bolts w/ washers into the bottom holes on the open end plates, thread on the insertion nuts, then carefully slide the rail assemblies onto the wasteboard extrusion.
+Check the alignment with a known-to-be-good square.
+One can also measure the diagonals to test for squareness.
 Ensure that everything is aligned squarely and that the Complete Gantry and the X-Axis Sub Gantry move smoothly.
 Tighten the bolts.

 Congratulations!
 You've built a ShapeOko!